Updated Oct. 8, 2021

-Estates filing a Washington Estate Tax Return that are negatively impacted by the COVID-19 crisis can request an extension for the return and/or payment during the Governor’s state of emergency.
+Estates filing a Washington Estate Tax Return that are negatively impacted by the COVID-19 crisis can request an extension for the return and/or payment through September 30, 2021 when Proclamation 20-20 ended.
 Extension requests for payments will be reviewed on a case by case basis.

 To request an extension or get more case specific information, please contact the Estate Tax Team at 360-704-5906, Option 2 or at firstname.lastname@example.org.